BrunoVdS/webportal/README.md

 ## Mesh network (bat0)
 Creating the bat0 mesh for the nodes to connect.
 Node komes online when the node boots/reboots.

-wlan1 is configured to create a wifi mesh (bat0)
+wlan1 is configured to create a wifi mesh (bat0). eth0 is also bridged into bat0 so wired clients can participate in the mesh.

 ## Reticulum installation
 The installation script provisions Reticulum inside an isolated virtual environment located at `/opt/reticulum-venv` and exposes the `rn*` command-line tools via symlinks in `/usr/local/bin`.
 This avoids modifying system Python packages while keeping the utilities globally accessible.